magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 <span class="wysiwyg-underline">Expected result</span>:

-The merchant corresponding to the shared account is listed in **Organization** options.
+The merchant corresponding to the shared account is listed in the **Organization** options.

 <span class="wysiwyg-underline">Actual result</span>: